nitrictech/docs/docs/guides/serverless-rest-api-example.md

 Now that you have an API defined with handlers for each of its methods, it's time to test it out locally.

-Test out your application with following command:
+Test out your application with the following command:

 ```bash
 pipenv run dev